Garra lamta bicornuta Koller, 1927

 Aquarium SizeTop ↑

-Not difficult to keep in a well-maintained set-up, though we recommend aquascaping the tank to resemble a flowing stream/river with a substrate of variably-sized, water-worn rocks, sand, fine gravel and perhaps some small boulders.
+Not difficult to keep in a well-maintained set-up, but a display arranged to resemble a flowing stream or river, with a substrate of variably-sized, water-worn rocks, sand, fine gravel and perhaps some small boulders, is highly recommended.
+This can be further furnished with driftwood roots or branches, and hardy aquatic plants such as Microsorum, Bolbitis, or Anubias spp., which can be grown attached to items of décor.

-Most importantly the water must be clean and well-oxygenated so we suggest the use of an over-sized filter as a minimum requirement.
-Turnover should ideally be in excess of 20 times per hour so additional powerheads/airstones should be employed to achieve the desired flow and oxygenation if necessary.
-Bright lighting will promote the growth of a biofilm upon which the fish will graze.
+Most importantly, the water must be clean and well-oxygenated with turnover preferably in excess of 10 times per hour; additional powerheads and airstones can be employed to achieve the desired flow and oxygenation if necessary.
+Bright lighting will promote development of biofilm on solid surfaces, upon which the fish will graze.

-Since it needs stable water conditions and feeds on biofilm this species should never be added to a biologically immature set-up and a tightly-fitting cover is necessary since it can literally climb glass.
-While regular partial water changes are essential aufwuchs can be allowed to grow on all surfaces except perhaps the viewing pane.
+Since it needs stable water conditions and grazes biofilm this species should never be added to a biologically immature set-up, and a tightly-fitting cover is necessary since it can literally climb glass.

 pH: 6.0 – 8.0